What are your all-time favorite uniforms in each of the major team sports?

 Are there web sites that show the uniform histories for each sport?

 Yes.
-Baseball’s uni history is available here; pro football uniforms back to 1959 are here, with pre-1959 uniform info here and pro and college football helmet designs shown here; and NHL uni history is available here.
+Baseball’s uni history is available here; pro football uniforms are here, and pro and college football helmet designs shown here; and NHL uni history is available here.

 There’s a uni-related photo I want you to see.
 Should I send it as an attachment, or just send you its URL?